Child's Play (1988 film): Development

+Writing

 Mancini's original script was titled Batteries Not Included, with the title later changed to Blood Buddy after it was discovered that a different film with the same name was being made.
-During production it was nearly retitled again in order to avoid confusion with Sidney Lumet's 1972 horror film of the same name.
-It would have featured a doll filled with fake blood that would allow it to bleed if played with roughly, and it would have come alive after Andy mixed his own blood with the doll's.
-The doll would have represented Andy's suppressed rage, and would have targeted his enemies.
+It would have featured a doll filled with fake blood that would allow it to bleed if played with roughly, and it would have started coming alive while Andy was asleep after he mixed his own blood with the doll's.
+The doll would have represented Andy's subconscious rage caused by his parents' divorce and his single mother's frequent absence from home, and would have targeted his enemies.
+The third act would have had the doll trying to kill Andy and his mother so that it would not have to go to sleep while Andy was awake.
 Mancini's original script would have been a whodunit story which dealt with the effect of advertising and television on children.
 Mancini's original script was also written to toy with the audience a bit longer, making it ambiguous whether Andy or Chucky was the killer.

-Charles Band expressed interest in filming the script, and later produced the Puppet Master franchise.
-The script was accepted by United Artists after studio president Tony Thomopoulous and MGM/UA Communications Chairman Lee Rich realized that it could begin a long-running series.
-After UA purchased the script it was rewritten by John Lafia to make the character of Andy more sympathetic and after Kirschner expressed doubt that parents would buy their children a doll with fake blood.
-In Lafia's rewritten script Charles Lee Ray's soul would have been transferred to the doll after being executed by electric chair as it was being manufactured on an assembly line.
-The script featured the doll factory where Chucky was produced as a location, which would be recycled for the second film.
+Although Kirschner enjoyed Mancini's script, he requested extensive rewrites because he feared that having the doll be a manifestation of Andy's subconscious anger would make the protagonist too unsympathetic to audiences.
+He also believed that parents would not be willing to buy their children a doll that bled.
+MGM/UA was not confident enough in Mancini to allow him to do the rewrites.
+Kirschner hired Tom Holland to rewrite and direct the film based upon Steven Spielberg's recommendation from his work on Amazing Stories.
+Holland came up with the idea that the doll would be possessed by a serial killer.
+Kirschner named the new character Charles Lee Ray based on Charles Manson, Lee Harvey Oswald, and James Earl Ray.
+Ray and his accomplice Eddie Caputo would be based on the "Hillside Stranglers" Angelo Buono Jr. and Kenneth Bianchi.